-This converter box is a great buy but if you are interested in the more expensive upgraded version you can check out the enhanced Dish Network DTVPal Plus.
+It is basically a slightly dumbed down version of other boxes from Dish, intentionally designed with affordability in mind.
+If you are interested in the more expensive upgraded version you can check out the enhanced Dish Network DTVPal Plus.

-Product Details: The Dish Network TR-40 CRA converter box provides one of the best pictures out of all available converter boxes.
-When comparing this converter boxes picture quality to others there were only several that were comparable.
-These ones included the Dish Network DTVPal Plus, Channel Master CM-7000, and Tivax STB-T8.
-When watching television with this converter box you get a picture quality that is close to DVD quality and significantly better than the average analog broadcast.
-The sound quality that you get with the Dish Network TR-40 CRA TV converter box is also very good.
-This converter box rates near the top for sound quality and provides viewers with the crisp clear sound that they desire.
+Product Details: Like other Dish boxes this one provides one of the best pictures out of all available options.
+When comparing tits picture quality to others there were only several that were comparable.
+These ones included the DTVPal Plus, Channel Master CM-7000, and Tivax STB-T8.
+When watching television with this converter box you get a picture quality that is just about as good as a DVD and way way better than any analog broadcast.
+The sound quality that you get is also great.
+We had nothing to complain about here.
+It rates near the top for sound quality and provides viewers with the crisp clear sound that they desire.

 Analog Pass-Through